 Issues with PDFs and other documents

 Many of our older PDFs and other documents don’t meet accessibility standards – for example, they may not be marked up so they’re accessible to a screen reader.

 Some of our documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our planning service, and forms published as Word documents.
 We have a programme of work currently in progress to either recreate these documents as an accessible PDF or an HTML webpage.

-At the end of February 2021, we issued PDF guidance to staff producing such documentation, we are currently working with a third-party contractor to produce new in-house brand guidelines that will include structure PDF templates to ensure all new documents have consistent and accessible heading structures and reading orders.
+At the end of May 2023, we are investigating further training for staff with a third-party contractor to revised in-house brand guidelines that will include structure PDF templates to ensure all new documents have consistent and accessible heading structures and reading orders.

-We are reviewing the scale and scope of the work to remediate PDFs published since September 2018 and will update this accessibility statement when this review is complete.
+We are continuing to remediate PDFs published since September 2018 and hope to have this work complete by November 2023.
+We will update this accessibility statement when this work is complete.

 The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
 We aim to ensure that any new documents we publish meet accessibility standards.
 If there are any documents that you are unable to access, please contact us for an accessible version.
 See ‘Feedback and contact information’ above in this statement for further information.